netxms/netxms-doc/admin/glossary.rst

   Proxy Agent
     |product_name| Agent capable of forwarding requests to :term:`nodes <Node>` which
-    are not directly accecible to |product_name| server.
+    are not directly accessible to |product_name| server.
 Agent support proxying of native agent protocol as well as SNMP.

   Push parameter
     Type of :term:`DCI`, where collected data is pushed into the server by the